Ever wondered what successful midwifery applicants do to make their UCAS statements shine? If so, this post will be such a treat.

 Would you like some extra help in writing authentically, from the heart, and in a way which shows your midwifery skills at their best?

 Then you might find Midwife Diaries Personal Statement School helpful.
-I have two years' experience working with successful applicants like Rosy which I have made into video training, which will take you through writing your personal statement - and checking it will stand up to the competition.
+I have four years' experience working with successful applicants like Rosy which I have made into video training, which will take you through writing your personal statement - and checking it will stand up to the competition.

 Do leave me a comment or drop me an email to firstname.lastname@example.org with any questions or if I can help,